oopfan/astro-dark-frame-library-manager/README.md

 The application accepts three commands:
 * *list-images* - Reads the input image directory and lists the file names and creation date.
 * *list-temps* - Reads the temperature log file and lists the time and temperature.
-* *join-all* - For each image file in the input directory, looks up the temperature, and lists the shell command that will move the file into the appropriate temperature folder.
+* *organize* - For each image file in the input directory, looks up the temperature, and lists the shell command that will move the file into the appropriate temperature folder.
 * Get help for any command by typing "*node app.js &lt;command&gt; --help*".

 Commands require one or more options: